ConvincibleMedia/jekyll-relationships/readme.md

 ## Recursive Resolution

 Relationships are resolved recursively, while also guaranteeing that each relationship and document is resolved exactly once.
+E.g. if in order to resolve X we need the final state of Y, we recurse into Y and resolve it first.

 ## Keywords